NII-cloud-operation/Jupyter-i18n_cells/README.md

 # How to use

-To use this extension, You should set a `lang` attribute to specify language as below.
+To use this extension, You should set a `lang` attribute to specify language in a markdown cell as below.

 ```
 <p lang="en">